vnaysngh/deoperator/CODEX_AGENT.md

 # Codex Agent Notes

-This is a quick-reference for future Codex-style agents dropping into **Unipilot / DeOperator**, the natural-language trading demo.
+This is a quick-reference for future Codex-style agents dropping into **Unipilot / BasedOperator**, the natural-language trading demo.

 ## Mental Model